Network Information Tracking in Mobile SDKs

-Learn about the network information tracking feature available in the new mobile SDKs.
+Learn about the network information tracking feature available in the Kotlin and Swift SDKs.

-This guide walks you through the network information tracking feature available in the Kotlin SDK.
+This guide walks you through the network information tracking feature available in the Kotlin and Swift SDKs.

 Overview

-The Kotlin SDK automatically tracks network-related information and attaches it to the event payload.
+The RudderStack Kotlin and Swift SDKs automatically track network-related information and attach it to the event payload.
 It enriches every outgoing event with network-related metadata like Wi-Fi status, cellular connectivity, Bluetooth status, and carrier name.

 Network parameters